microsoft/vscode-docs/docs/languages/javascript.md

     Sorry, your browser doesn't support HTML 5 video.
 </video>

-You can install extensions to get additional snippers or define your own snippets for JavaScript.
+You can install extensions to get additional snippets or define your own snippets for JavaScript.
 See [User Defined Snippets](/docs/editor/userdefinedsnippets.md) for more information.

-> **Tip*:** You can disable snippets by setting `editor.snippetSuggestions` to `"none"` in your [settings](/docs/getstarted/settings.md) file.
+> **Tip**: You can disable snippets by setting `editor.snippetSuggestions` to `"none"` in your [settings](/docs/getstarted/settings.md) file.
 If you'd like to see snippets, you can specify the order relative to suggestions; at the top (`"top"`), at the bottom (`"bottom"`), or inlined ordered alphabetically (`"inline"`).
 The default is `"inline"`.

 ## JS Doc support

-VS Code's JavaScript IntelliSense understands many standard [JSDoc](http://usejsdoc.org) annotations, and uses them to show typing information and documentation in [suggestions](#intellisense), [quick info](#quick-info), and [signature help](#signature-help).
+VS Code's JavaScript IntelliSense understands many standard [JSDoc](http://usejsdoc.org) annotations, and uses them to show typing information and documentation in [suggestions](#intellisense), [hover info](#hover-information), and [signature help](#signature-help).
 You can optionally even use the type information from JS Doc comments to [type check of your JavaScript](#type-checking).

 <video src="/docs/languages/javascript/jsdoc-autofill.mp4" placeholder="images/javascript/jsdoc-autofill-placeholder.png" autoplay loop controls muted>
     Sorry, your browser doesn't support HTML 5 video.
 </video>

-To quickly create a JS Doc comment for JavaScript function, just type `/**` before the function declaration and select the `JS Doc Comment` snippet suggestion:
+To quickly create a JS Doc comment for JavaScript function, just type `/**` before the function declaration and select the **JS Doc Comment** snippet suggestion:

 <video src="/docs/languages/javascript/jsdoc-autofill.mp4" placeholder="images/javascript/jsdoc-autofill-placeholder.png" autoplay loop controls muted>
     Sorry, your browser doesn't support HTML 5 video.